pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 ---

-## Chapter VI - Red Horse [Politics] (raw)
+## Chapter VI - Red Horse [Politics] (smooth)

 "Why did you fight again?"
-Sister Cecilia asked, in a worried voice, tending to the wounds in my face.
+Sister Cecilia asked, tending to the wounds in my face.
+Her voice was trembling with worry and maternal concern.

 I kept silent as usual.
-Despite the cold sting of rubbing alcohol, I found comfort in the softness of her fingers on my face.
-She was a pale old Sister that had raised hundreds of children like me, serving the duty of God.
+Despite the cold sting of rubbing alcohol, I found comfort in the softness of her fingers—gentle against my bruised skin.
+She was a pale, weathered Sister who had mothered hundreds of children like me, her life dedicated to serving what she believed was God's duty.
 She was the only face I found warm at St. Matthew.
 I didn't get along with Father Gabriel; we had theological differences.

-"I told you to let me know when they bully you again," Sister Cecilia complained.
-I nodded.
-I wanted to apologize.
-I couldn't open my mouth.
-How does one apologize when they don't even know what they did wrong?
+"Polis, I told you to let me know when they bully you again," Sister Cecilia complained.
+I felt a mixture of frustration and concern in her exhausted voice.
+I nodded as a silent acknowledgment of my failure.
+I wanted to apologize, but the words caught in my throat.
+How does one apologize when they don't even understand what they did wrong?

 Once the fight started, the fight started.
-They always called me gay because I was weak and feminine.
-They said my parents died because I was a disgrace.
-There was no place for sinful gays in the realm of God, they said.
+They had always harassed me—calling me gay because I was weak and feminine, because I failed to fit their definition of masculinity.
+"Your parents died because you're a disgrace," they'd sneer.
+As if my own grief wasn't terrible enough.
+There was no place for me in their realm of God, they said.
 They were annoyed by my mere existence.
 As if I wasn't annoyed by my own existence either.

-Why couldn't they be satisfied with senseless insults?
-They had to take away the Bible I was reading.
-It wasn't even mine.
-I politely asked them to give it back; God's words were the only thing I had to distract me from my own existence.
-They wanted me to take it back from them and when I tried, they pushed me.
-They had to physically torment me when I was willing to forgive their verbal bullying.
-When I pushed them back, they assumed they were granted a divine right to start hitting me.
-I knew I wouldn't stand a chance.
-But I was thinking of Galvarino when I fought them back.
-How do I explain it to Sister Cecilia.
-I already lost everything.
-Why would I mind some more scars on my face?
-To let fear rule me would be a betrayal to my parents.
+Why couldn't they be satisfied with their senseless insults?
+Instead, they had to violate even my smallest comfort.
+They snatched the Bible from my hands, a book that wasn't even mine.
+I would've let them get away with it if it wasn't my only sanctuary—God's words were the only thing that could momentarily distract me from the weight of my own existence.
+When I politely pleaded to return it, they taunted me to take it back from them.
+When I did exactly what they wanted me to do, they responded with the only language they knew—violence.
+They pushed me, as if my willingness to forgive was an invitation to bully.
+When I pushed back, they assumed it was a divine permission to beat me.
+I knew I couldn't win.
+But in that moment, I thought of Galvarino—the warrior who transformed his wounds into weapons of resistance.
+How could I explain this to Sister Cecilia?
+I had already lost everything.
+Why would I mind a few more scars on my face?
+To let fear rule me would be the ultimate betrayal to my parents.

-"I scolded them.
-I told them to be kind or they will see my wrath," Sister Cecilia comforted me, "please take care of yourself.
-Don't let your anger control you.
-I know you're a good kid, Polis"
+"I scolded them," Sister Cecilia said, her voice balancing between solace and vigilance.
+"I told them to be kind, or they will see my wrath."
+She looked at me, her eyes softening.
+"Please take care of yourself.
+Don't let anger consume you.
+I know you're a good kid, Polis."

-"Thank you for your kindness, Sister.
-I won't let it happen again," I promised her, and then I remembered something.
+"Thank you for your kindness, Sister," I responded, my voice quiet but sincere.
+"I won't let it happen again."
+A sudden thought struck me.
 "Can I get another Bible, Sister?"

-"Of course."
-She went to the library and got me another Bible.
-The old one was torn during the fight.
+How would I survive here without the soothing verses?

+"Of course," she replied, her movements gentle as she walked to the library.
+Moments later, she returned with another Bible.
+I felt bad about the torn remnants of the previous one.

-I went back to the dorm, hugging the book in my arms.
-I could feel their angry eyes on my back.
-Why were they still mad at me?
-I couldn't even gift them a wound; would they never stop tormenting me until I could land a blow on their face?
-Why were they upset that they were scolded for the bullying they did out of their own will?
-They were laughing at me for some reason I didn't comprehend.
-I heard them say I didn't know it.
+I returned to the dormitory, hugging the book close to my chest.
+I felt their angry eyes still burned into my back, a never-ending weight of unresolved malice.
+Why were they still furious?
+I was the one that got beaten.
+I failed to land a real blow on their shameless faces.
+Weren't they scolded for what they did out of their own will?
+What satisfaction could they possibly get from endless anger?

+They laughed behind my back.
+"He doesn't know," I heard them mutter.
 I didn't know what I didn't know.
+There is no new thing under the sun.

-Ever since my parents died in an accident, fears never left me alone.
-St. Matthew never felt like a home.
-I never felt safe here.
-I knew Sister Cecilia would be there for me but even she couldn't see everything all the time.
-Father Gabriel could have been a good ally but I made the foolish mistake of arguing with him.
+Ever since my parents died in an accident, fear had become my constant companion.
+St. Matthew was never a home—just a place of perpetual unease.
+Sister Cecilia remained my sole comfort, but even her vigilance couldn't shield me from everything.
+Father Gabriel could have been an ally, but I made the foolish mistake of arguing with him.
 The bullies feared Father Gabriel more than Sister Cecilia.

-When I got to my bed, I started reading the book of Revelations again.
+When I reached my bed, I started reading the Book of Revelations again.
 The Horsemen gave me countless nightmares and sleepless nights.
-Facing my worst nightmares was the only way I knew how to fight.
-Weren't my bullies the worshipers of the Horsemen after all?
-Unlike the other children that submitted to them, I never accepted them as the rightful rulers of the ward.
-I never accepted their Conquest, the white horse.
-War, the red horse, was the one where I failed to overcome.
+Confronting these spectral fears was my only known strategy of survival.
+Weren't my tormentors the true worshipers of the Horsemen after all?
+Unlike the other children who surrendered, I refused to acknowledge their dominion.
+I rejected Conquest's White Horse.
+War, on the Red Horse, was my weakness.
 They always succeeded in provoking me.
 I was always the one that got beaten.
 But I never submitted.
 For it would be a betrayal to the spirit of Galvarino.
-I fell asleep reading the book of Revelations.
+I drifted into an uneasy sleep with the Bible verses floating around me.

-A piece of rook that hit my head woke me up.
-Not this again.
-I couldn't care about the pain in my forehead.
-I couldn't care about their laugh.
-I was ready to explode.
-They stole my dad's chess set again.
-Of course, that's what I didn't know.
-Just when I decided I wouldn't let them provoke me again.
-The chess set was the only thing I brought from my home; the only thing that reminded me of my happy days.
+A rook piece striking my head disrupted my sleep.
+Not again.
+The pain in my forehead meant nothing; their mocking laughter even less.
+They had stolen my dad's chess set—the only thing I brought from my home, my sole reminder of the happy days.
+Just when I decided not to be provoked, they struck at my most vulnerable point.
 They knew there was nothing I hated more than losing my chess set.
 I tried to calm myself.
 I put the Bible on the pillow carefully.
-Do I wake up Sister Cecilia, in the middle of the night?
+Should I wake up Sister Cecilia, in the middle of the night?
 What if they lost some pieces before Sister Cecilia could resolve this?
 I always felt like I lost everything again when they stole the chess set.

 I had a panic attack again.
-I prayed for the souls of my parents to guide me.
+I prayed for guidance from the souls of my parents.
 I promised Sister Cecilia I wouldn't let it happen again.
-A piece of pawn hit the corner of my bed.
-My vision was blurred by overwhelming anxiety.
-I tried to breathe.
-I got off the bed to find the chess pieces and collect as many as I could.
+A pawn piece landed near my bed, each impact blurring my vision.
+Overwhelming anxiety was blocking my throat.
+I scrambled to collect the pieces, each one a fragment of a life now lost.
 I should've submitted.
 I should've let them win.
 They would never stop until I gave in.
 I should've let them become the masters of the ward.
-It was a cost too large to lose my dad's chess pieces; the only things that connected me to the happy days.
+It was a cost too high—these chess pieces were my last connection to moments of joy.
 I wished it was just a nightmare.

-"Please, I'll let you hit me if you give them back," I begged, despite knowing it wouldn't work.
-They laughed and threw one piece at me after another.
-I put myself on the floor and grabbed each piece tightly in my fists.
-They were having fun playing me.
+"Please," I begged, "I'll let you hit me if you give them back."
+My words dissolved into their cruel laughter.
+They threw piece after piece, treating me like a game, enjoying my desperation.
 I wished everything was just a nightmare and I was still in my bed at my home.
 I knew it wasn't a nightmare.
 Another piece hit my head.
 I could feel bleeding on my forehead.
-"Please," I begged again, rubbing the blood with my hand.
+"Please," I begged again, rubbing the blood with the back of my hand.

 It got louder and louder.
 They were throwing the pieces harder and harder.
-Some other kids woke up but they didn't do anything because they feared them.
-I grabbed one piece after another, ignoring the blood on my face.
-I wished they would throw every piece eventually.
-I would give the chess set to Sister Cecilia for safekeeping.
+Other children stirred but remained in their beds, paralyzed by fear.
+I gathered each piece, ignoring the blood, hoping they would exhaust their malice eventually.
 I told myself everything would be okay.
+All I had to do was to give the chess set to Sister Cecilia afterward for safekeeping.
+It would be over soon.

-They got what they wanted when the knight piece hit the wall.
+They got what they wanted when the knight piece struck the wall.
 I knew the sound was different.
 I ran to find the piece under the bed; the nose of the knight broken.
 The white horse piece looked dark and bloody in my hand.
 I knew I promised Sister Cecilia it wouldn't happen again.
-I knew I would be beaten again if I fought them.
-I knew it wouldn't fix the chess piece.
+I knew I would be beaten again if I fought back.
+I knew it wouldn't fix the broken chess piece.

-I lost my temper.
-I let War, the Red horse, win that day again.
-I ran towards the worshipers of the War, with my bloody fists locking to their faces.
+But in that moment, War on his Red Horse, consumed me completely.
+I ran towards them, keeping my bloody fists tight in a declaration of resistance.

 ---

-## Chapter VII - Flower Wand [Art] (smooth)
+## Chapter VII - Vanishing Wand [Art] (smooth)

 Ever since Mr. David's diagnosis, my parents seemed to have found their justification for treating me like I was unstable.
 I didn't want to accuse them of irrational prejudice—they were pathologists, after all.
 Identifying and categorizing was literally their professional language.
 I knew this would happen the moment Mr. David started talking to me.
 He might not have been a bad therapist, but he'd handed my parents exactly what they wanted: a convenient label.
 I saw the relief in their eyes.
 Not the relief of understanding, but the relief of having a convenient explanation for everything they couldn't comprehend about me.
 A label that would absolve them from truly listening, from seeing me as I am.

-"She has Schizotypal Personality Disorder," they would whisper to relatives, their voices a mixture of concern and a strange pride - as if diagnosing me proved their medical expertise more than their parental understanding.
+"She has Schizotypal Personality Disorder," they would whisper to relatives, their voices carrying hints of concern and a strange pride - as if diagnosing me proved their medical expertise more than their parental understanding.
 They thought they were educated, progressive people who could "parent" a troubled child.
 They tended to use big words to mask they failed to comprehend their own daughter.
 They had a kind child who only wanted to do good, and somehow, they managed to make everything complicated.

 I felt like an outsider in my own home.
 Dad's jokes weren't just lame; they were cheap weapons of dismissal.
 Each time he made a comment about my "magical thinking," I could see he wasn't trying to connect - he was trying to categorize, to normalize me into the narrow box of his understanding.
 Mom would smile sympathetically, believing her gentle tone masked her fundamental lack of comprehension.
 "We just want to help you understand the world, Aria" she'd say, not realizing I understood the world far more deeply than they ever could.